BuyMeAnIcecream/Data-Visualizer/README.md

 # Data-Visualizer
 Render 3D paths from JSON using OpenGL/C++.

 The data was collected by the app on the phone inside a car in format of X,Y,Z and Timestamp with frequency of 20Hz.
-The color of the path goes lighter as the speed goes up.
+The color of the path gets lighter as the speed increases.
 ![](images/1.png)
 ![](images/2.png)